walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/03-download-a-file-revisited.md

 ## Expected Behavior

-When you save this and run it (e.g., `python file_download_revisited.py` from the command-line) here is what will will happen:
+When you save this and run it (e.g., `python3 file_download_revisited.py` from the command-line) here is what will will happen:

 + Open the browser
 + Load the page